 Hard science fiction trilogy

-A hard science fiction sequence from Anthony Fitzpatrick and Wolf 359 Press AB about contact, secrecy, systems under stress, and the consequences of discovery.
+A hard science fiction and geopolitical thriller sequence from Anthony Fitzpatrick and Wolf 359 Press AB about first contact, secrecy, faster-than-light technology, and the cost of changing human history.

 About the Trilogy

-The Warden Trilogy is a three-book hard science fiction sequence built around credible systems, technological consequence, first contact pressure, and the human cost of knowing too much.
+The Watchers of Silence Series is a three-book hard science fiction sequence built around credible systems, technological consequence, first contact pressure, and the human cost of knowing too much.

-The trilogy begins with Warden of Silence, where Henrik Ekström uncovers an impossible starship beneath a lonely farm in northern Sweden and discovers patterns in the cosmic microwave background that suggest humanity was never alone.
+The trilogy begins with Warden of Silence, where Henrik Ekström secretly builds a faster-than-light spacecraft beneath a barn in Jämtland, reaches Proxima Centauri, and exposes a recursive mathematical signal buried in the cosmic microwave background.

 Series Reading Order